Jazzmine-Jimenez/The-Magic-Conch-Shell/README.md

 # Magic Conch Shell (AJAX Project)

-A full stack JavaScript application for anyone who is bored and is in need of a suggested activity
+A full stack JavaScript application for anyone who is bored and in need of a suggested activity

 ## Technologies Used